knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

     (Check if intalled with ``ionic -v``)

-2. Clone this Git repository
+2. Clone this Git repository and run `npm install`.

 3. Start the development server by running the following command in your terminal: